ErikFortune/fgv/libraries/ts-json/docs/ts-json.editor.rules.templatedjsoneditorrule.editvalue.md

 DetailedResult&lt;[JsonValue](./ts-json.jsonvalue.md)<!-- -->, [JsonEditFailureReason](./ts-json.editor.jsoneditfailurereason.md)<!-- -->&gt;

-Success with detail 'edited' if the value contained a template and was edited.
-Fails with 'ignore' if the rendered value should be ignored, with 'error' if an error occurs or with 'inapplicable' if the value was not a string with a template.
+`Success` with detail `'edited'` if the value contained a template and was edited.
+Returns `Failure` with `'ignore'` if the rendered value should be ignored, with `'error'` if an error occurs, or with `'inapplicable'` if the value was not a string with a template.